zonika/rps-game-app-web-0715-public/README.md

 Change your application to have exactly 4 routes:

+* GET /rps_game
+  - Renders a form that provides the RPS choices with a radio button element. store the result.
+* POST /rps_game
+  - Form submissions should be sent here.
+The result of the game should
 * GET /rps_game_result/:id
+  - Renders a form that provides the RPS choices with a radio button element.
 * GET /rps_game_results
-* POST /rps_game
-* GET /rps_game

-GET /rps_game page should render a form that provides the RPS choices with a radio button element.

-Submitting the form should POST to /rps_game.
-The POST /rps_game action should store the result.
+  - A list of the last 20 game results ordered by most to least recent.